dg2300/AXI_WB_TB/README.md

 Basic Testbench to verify AXI stream spec design.
 Added a wishbone BFM to mimic Wishbone design.
-This code is incomplete , but functional.
+This code is incomplete and requires refinement, but functional.

 #TOOK RTL files from : https://github.com/alexforencich/verilog-wishbone.git
 Only using axi_wb_master as of now.